sifteo/thundercracker/docs/doxygen/src/gfx.md

 Due to the very limited amount of Video RAM available, the graphics engine defines several distinct *modes*, which each define a different behavior for the engine and potentially a different layout for the contents of Video RAM.
 These modes include different combinations of tiled layers and sprites, as well as low-resolution frame-buffer modes and a few additional special-purpose modes.

+Graphics modes are all mutually exclusive.
+Only a single mode may be active per-cube for a given call to Sifteo::System::paint(), and that mode may interpret Video RAM in a way which wouldn't make sense in any other mode.
+It is common, however, for modes to define themselves as supersets of other modes.
+For example, the __BG0__ and __BG0_BG1__ modes are mutually exclusive, and you can only paint with one or the other.
+But BG0_BG1 is defined as a mode which extends the Video RAM layout and rendering model that was introduced by BG0.
+Other modes, like __BG2__, have a completely distinct Video RAM layout and rendering model.
+Even though you can't use both BG0 and BG2 at the same time, you could use them in rapid succession in order to render different portions of the screen.

-Each of these modes, however, fits into a consistent overall rendering framework that provides a few constants that you can rely on no matter which video mode you use:
+Each of these modes fits into a consistent overall rendering framework that provides a few constants that you can rely on no matter which video mode you use:

 ![](@ref gfx-modes.png)